 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Orland - Verona Island has relatively fewer families with younger children, and/or college students.
 Combined, this makes Orland - Verona Island a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 Orland - Verona Island is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Orland - Verona Island is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Orland - Verona Island does not have a public transit system used by locals to get to and from work.

-The overall education level of Orland - Verona Island citizens is substantially higher than the typical US community, as 32.14% of adults in Orland - Verona Island have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Orland - Verona Island citizens is substantially higher than the typical US community, as 32.14% of adults in Orland - Verona Island have at least a bachelor's degree.

 The per capita income in Orland - Verona Island in 2022 was $48,454, which is wealthy relative to Maine and the nation.
 This equates to an annual income of $193,816 for a family of four.
 However, Orland - Verona Island contains both very wealthy and poor people as well.